Agusan del Sur's 1st congressional district

-Agusan del Sur's 1st congressional district is the congressional district of the Philippines in Agusan del Sur.
+Agusan del Sur's 1st congressional district is one of the two congressional district of the Philippines in the province of Agusan del Sur.
 It has been represented in the House of Representatives of the Philippines since 2010.
 Previously included in Agusan del Sur's at-large congressional district from 1987 to 2010, it encompasses the northern part of the province, bordering Agusan del Norte.
-It is currently represented in the 18th Congress by Alfel Bascug of the National Unity Party.
+It is currently represented in the 20th Congress by Alfel Bascug of the National Unity Party.